University Pain and Spine Center

-During an evaluation of your joint, your University Pain Medicine Center doctor takes time to review your personal and family medical history and physically examine the painful joint.
+During an evaluation of your joint, your University Pain and Spine Center doctor takes time to review your personal and family medical history and physically examine the painful joint.

 As part of the exam, your physician can identify areas of swelling, tenderness, and redness that might pinpoint the underlying cause of your pain.
 To confirm or rule out arthritis or another degenerative joint condition, you may need X-rays or other imaging tests.

-The University Pain Medicine Center specialists provide a variety of non-surgical therapies and surgical treatments to ease chronic pain and increase the range of motion in your joint:
+The University Pain and Spine Center specialists provide a variety of non-surgical therapies and surgical treatments to ease chronic pain and increase the range of motion in your joint:

 Initially, you may benefit from oral medications or injections that deliver pain relievers and anti-inflammatories directly into your joint.
 These treatments can make it easier for you to participate in physical therapy to strengthen the muscles that support your joint.

-When joint pain is severe, the University Pain Medicine Center providers may recommend regenerative medicine therapies.
+When joint pain is severe, the University Pain and Spine Center providers may recommend regenerative medicine therapies.
 These therapies use injections of stem cells or platelet-rich plasma (PRP) to promote healthy tissue growth to repair damaged joint tissues and relieve pain.
 Prolotherapy is also available.